 This module is only available to students on the MSc in Smart, Connected, and Autonomous Vehicles and as part of the Part Time TAS JLR scheme.

 Through providing a knowledge base of core telecommunications theories, the student is taken forward into the application domain, such that the various wired and wireless technologies in the context of the automotive space is understood.
 Key concepts of theory Vs application are discussed based upon the inference and understanding of the performance of the technologies both at the component and system level.
 Topics are introduced from both the theoretical and practical viewpoints to encourage independent critical evaluation of the subject matter.

 Upon successful completion participants will be able to:

-- Develop an in-depth understanding of how different communications systems technologies may be integrated together within a connected and/or autonomous system.
+- Critically evaluate different communication systems and how they might be integrated together within a connected and/or autonomous system.

-- Acquire the knowledge to infer how the relative technologies interact with both the user, the vehicles control and the wider network.
+- Infer how the relative communications technologies interact with both the user, the vehicles control and the wider network.